Siyamdiuswe/Custom-Object-Detection-Training-Yolo-on-local-machine-/README.md

 2. Open command prompt from the directory where you've donwloaded/cloned the repository

-3. Then run on the cmd: python main.py downloader --classes Aircraft Weapon --type_csv train --limit 1000 --multiclsses 1 It will download dataset consist of classes that we want.
+3. Run on the cmd: python main.py downloader --classes Aircraft Weapon --type_csv train --limit 1000 --multiclsses 1 It will download dataset consist of classes that we want.

 *Explaination*